Research Human-Computer Interaction

 In our research projects we study a number of things - from mobile technologies and interactive architecture to effective 3D visualizations for decision-makers.
 In addition, we conduct experimental studies of embodied interaction and we study both new interaction techniques for interactive learning and social media technologies.
 We are also focused on developing methods to bring together theoretical concepts with practical development and user-centered design of digital systems.

-Digital and physical play environment (in Swedish) is one of our projects.
+Digital and physical play environment (in Swedish)

 We believe that to maintain the high quality of research it is important to stay on top of innovation in research and technology.
 Our researchers are actively involved in a variety of scientific projects.
 We contribute to the development of our field while simultaneously transferring the most up to date information through our research and courses.
 That said we also have our particular interests, research approaches and backgrounds.